deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 A very low `alpha` value may indicate a corrupt document.

+#### Hash

+The `hash` column contains a six-byte hexadecimal hash of the document.
+The hash value is derived from the document's SHA256 checksum, by taking the first six bytes and format them as a hexadecimal string.
+Documents that have the same hash value are very likely to have the same content and should be treated as duplicates.

 ## Vocabulary

 The `vocab` command can be used to create the vocabulary (dictionary